rebotnix/kineva_inference/README.md

 # KINEVA Inference

-The **KINEVA Inference** provides a modular, GPU-accelerated framework for deploying deep learning models using PyTorch, TensorRT, and torchvision.
-It supports multiple architectures (e.g., YOLO-based, transformer-based, anomaly detection) and includes utilities for model conversion, inference, and result postprocessing.
+**KINEVA Inference** is a high-performance, GPU-accelerated solution designed for deploying deep learning models on **NVIDIA Jetson** devices.
+Built for speed and efficiency, KINEVA enables lightning-fast inference at the edge, with seamless integration into real-time systems.

+Whether you're running object detection, or anomaly detection, KINEVA provides everything needed to convert, optimize, and deploy models for ultra-fast execution on Jetson hardware.

 ---

 ## 🚀 Features

+- Optimized for real-time inference on NVIDIA Jetson devices
-- Unified interface for multiple model types
+- Modular design supporting multiple model architectures
-- GPU-accelerated inference with TensorRT
-- Postprocessing utilities including NMS, rescaling, and filtering
-- Built-in support for batch inference and custom thresholds
+- Built-in conversion tools for high-speed TensorRT deployment
-- Easy integration with Python projects
+-
 ---

 ## 📦 Requirements